philogb/mapstack-raster/README.md

 Clone this repo, then go to chrome and go to `chrome://extensions`.
 Hit the *Load unpacked extension...* button and then select the `mapstack-raster` folder.
-Then when navigating MapStack, use the right map icon to generate an image from your current view.
+Then when navigating MapStack, use the top right map icon to generate an image from your current view.
 All done client side.